 We work in accordance with the UN Convention on the Rights of the Child and the Guidelines for the Alternative Care of Children.

 The Child and Youth Safeguarding Policy defines the minimum standards required of all individuals and entities working for or on behalf of SOS Children’s Villages to ensure that our actions are guided first and foremost by the safety and well-being of children and youth who come into contact with us.
-The Child and Youth Safeguarding Regulation is mandatory and must be complied with at all times.
+The Child and Youth Safeguarding Policy is mandatory and must be complied with at all times.